The Library has online resources:

 You can use these resources from your home or a Library computer but you may need a Library card and PIN to use some of these resources.

 Online learning with test preparation guides for the ASVAB, GED, GRE, SAT, TOEFL and U.S. Citizenship.
-Learn software, skills for carrer advancement, and more.
+Learn software, skills for career advancement, and more.

 Online language learning for over 60 world languages plus English (ESL) instruction in 18 languages.